Info Service Center: Frequently Asked QuestionsCopyright: © Stanislava Petkova

 You can find detailed information about the application process and contact information for some of the preparatory colleges in Germany on the website Studienkollegs.
 If you have additional questions about this topic, please contact the preparatory college of your choosing.

-What language skills do I need for Bachelor’s studies as an international student?
+What language skills do I need for Bachelor’s or Master’s studies as an international student?

 Please note that all Bachelor courses of study at RWTH Aachen are taught in German.
 For this reason you must provide documentation of the necessary German skills.
 You usually have to provide proof of your language skills when it is time for you to enroll.
 You can therefore first apply without submitting the valid language certificate.
 You will however be refused the opportunity to enroll if you cannot provide proof of the required skills during the usual enrollment period.
 Please note that there are some Master courses for which both English and German language certificates are required!
 You can read which certificates are accepted on the page Language Skills for Bachelor, Staatsexamen and Master.

 How can I learn German at RWTH?

 The RWTH Language Center offers German courses that prepare you for studies.
 Please refer to the Language Center website for current information about courses and the registration process.
 Under certain conditions participants in the German courses can be enrolled at RWTH Aachen while taking the German course.
 You can find additional information on the page Application German Language Course.